-Cycling Independence Pass is an iconic Colorado road ride, and not for the faint of heart.
-The steep grade, starting at 8,000 feet, burns both your legs and lungs.
+Cycling Independence Pass is an iconic Colorado road ride and not for the faint of heart.
+The steep grade, beginning at 8,000 feet, burns both your legs and lungs.
 The road is narrow, the elements potentially unforgiving.

 But the adventure-minded cyclist who conquers this pass will be rewarded with stunning views, unsurpassed pride, and a post-ride high like no other.

 Here is your guide to cycling Independence Pass.

 Open/Season: Independence Pass is open for cyclists from Memorial Day Weekend to about November 1, depending on the weather.
 We recommend checking COtrip for updates surrounding road conditions, closures or delays.

 Distance: Aspen to Independence Pass: 18 miles (28.9km), Aspen to Twin Lakes: 35 miles (56.3km)

 Elevation: Starting elevation: 7,951 ft.
 (2,423 meters), Ending Elevation: 12,130 (3,697 meters), Gain: Roughly 3,617 (1,102 meters)